Summary: Sophie learns that darkness doesn't have to mean fear; there are shades of gray to every black and white.

-Seventeen-years-old and Sophie Bennet still believed.
-She believed in the Tooth Fairy even though she didn't have any more baby teeth to spare; she believed in Santa Claus, especially when he had placed a beautiful and mysteriously nostalgic snow globe for her under the tree on her twelfth Christmas; she believed in the Easter Bunny since he hid a few colorful eggs for her to find despite she being a bit too big to be regarded as "ankle-biter"; she believed in the Sandman because sweet dreams still exist.
+She was a seventeen-year-old and Sophie Bennet still believed.
+She believed in the Tooth Fairy even though she didn't have any more baby teeth to spare.
+She believed in Santa Claus, especially when he had placed a beautiful and mysteriously nostalgic snow globe for her under the tree on her twelfth Christmas.
+She believed in the Easter Bunny since he still hid a few colorful eggs for her to find despite she being a bit too big to be regarded as an "ankle-biter."
+She believed in the Sandman because sweet dreams existed.

 She believed in Jack Frost, and he and Jamie made sure that she would.
 She believed in Pitch Black, and the big guy didn't even need to try.
 He didn't have to, not when he still made his occasional visits (was she still fearful?).

 But, despite of how much she believed, Sophie didn't have time to acknowledge their existence.
 From essays to community service to exams, the girl would fall on top of her bed and immediately slip into slumber without giving Pitch a minute of her attention.
 She was busy; she was exhausted.
 It seemed to go on forever when it had only been half a year.

 The other Guardians weren't bothered; they knew how demanding a young adult's life could be, and they too got their hands full.
 Pitch, on the other hand, was disgruntled.
 If he appeared before her, she would walk around him.
 If he called out to her, she would ignore him.
 He even experimented on this by taking a two week absence; when he returned, she hadn't even noticed.